traefik/traefik/docs/content/routing/entrypoints.md

 `http3` enables HTTP3 protocol on the entryPoint.
 You can only enable HTTP3 on a TCP entrypoint, as the connection upgrade to HTTP/3 requires some specific headers Those will automatically be added, for requests getting served trough an entrypoint which has HTTP/3 enabled.
+In most scenarios, that will be any entrypoint you use (e.g. websecure) which handles your TLS traffic.

 ??? info "HTTP3 uses UDP+TLS"